anaconda/anaconda-project/docs/source/config.rst

 contains your local configuration state that you do not want to share with others.

-Both files can be manipulated with ``conda`` commands, so there's rarely a need to hand-edit them, but you can if you like.
+These files can be manipulated with ``anaconda-project`` commands, or with Anaconda Navigator, or you can edit them with any text editor.

 Commands and Requirements
 =========================